Title of statistical activity: Use of pesticides

 15.3.
 Coherence - cross domain The extent to which statistics are reconcilable with those obtained through other data sources or statistical domains.

-The data are in compliance with the data on crop farming in agricultural statistics.
+The data are linked to crop farming data of agricultural statistics.

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.

 The outputs of the statistical activity are coherent.

 Total time of filling in reports of statistical actions, working days: 7,8

 Average time of filling in the reports, hours per report:

 17.1.
 Data revision - policy Policy aimed at ensuring the transparency of disseminated data, whereby preliminary data are compiled that are later revised.